constanceyushi/china-mfa-scraper/README.md

 | link | Source URL |

 ## Notes
-- Script takes under 1 hour to complete (estimate based on your experience)
+- Script takes under 1 hour to complete
 - Some countries may not have document sections
 - Respects website structure as of 2025